isabella232/katacoda-scenarios-8/basic-data-modeling/step2.md

 Now we can query according to the time:
 `SELECT * from heartrate_v2 WHERE pet_chip_id = 123e4567-e89b-12d3-a456-426655440b23 AND time >='2019-03-04 07:01:00' AND time <='2019-03-04 07:02:00';`{{execute}}

 This also solves the problem we saw with the table heartrate_v1.
-Now each pet can have a different heart rate written for each time period.
-This makes more sense and goes back to the first step in data modeling, which is thinking about which queries will be performed and taking that into account when creating the data model.
+Now each pet can have a different heart rate written for each period.
+This makes more sense and goes back to the first step in data modeling, thinking about which queries will be performed and taking that into account when creating the data model.

 Read the data for the same pet, to see that it wasn't overwritten this time: